*This class was recorded live & now available for replay.*

-In previous live shows, we’ve looked at the fundamentals of post-production and retouching, but in this live show Karl focusses on one particular, and very powerful element: colour.
+In previous live shows, we’ve looked at the fundamentals of post-production and retouching, but in this live show (the first of two-parts) Karl focusses on one particular, and very powerful element: colour.

 Colour is an important part of photography, so knowing how to control and manipulate it in the post-production stages is a useful skill to have.